CJButton/Beboppin/README.md

 This project will utilize the following:
 - Vanilla JavaScript
-- EaselJS to render graphics
+- canvas to render graphics
 - Webpack

 We will also need the following scripts: